CrownRock/CrownRock/README.md

 - 👋 Hi, I’m @CrownRock
-- 👀 I’m interested in web development, preferably focused on CSS, Bootstrap, JS, React, Mongo, Ember and Node.
+- 👀 I’m interested in web development, preferably focused on CSS, Bootstrap, JS, React, Mongo, Express and Node.
 I am willing and able to learn new languages and skills.
 I have basic skills in SQL and WordPress.
 I am also proficient in Adobe Creative Cloud => Photoshop, Illustrator, Acrobat and Dreamweaver.
 Currently I am using VS Code 99% of the time.
 - 🌱 I’m currently learning ... all the time.
 Depends on what I need to know.
 I love working in CSS.
 - 💞️ I’m looking to collaborate on web development.
 I prefer Bootstrap and other Grid frameworks over WordPress.
 - 📫 How to reach me - sstout7576@gmail.com